 When the brain dysfunctions following trauma or injury, it can be impossible to pinpoint, understand, or describe what is going on.
-It feels a bit like trying to catch a goldfish with soapy hands – only you are trying to grab thought with your mind.
+It feels a bit like trying to catch a goldfish with soapy hands.

 The energy expended is enormous

-Thinking, and the ‘energy’ of thinking, also happens at a quantum level, and as such is so ingrained into our workings, and the fabric of our DNA, that no matter what age we are, in the ‘norm,’ it all happens automatically without any conscious interruption or awareness at all.
-For those living with brain injury just being awake is energetically draining because there is always ‘incoming’ information that has to be filtered and sorted because the automatic systems of unconscious competence are no longer doing this automatically.
+For those living with brain injury just being awake is energetically draining because there is always ‘incoming’ information that has to be filtered and sorted because the automatic systems of are no longer doing this automatically.